How to Be Anonymous Online: 19 Tips to Protect Your Identity

 8. Update your software regularly

-Don’t forget to update your system and software on a regular basis.
-Outdated programs are more vulnerable to hacking attempts, as they lack important security patches and other improvements.
-If a hacker manages to steal your data through an outdated program, they can expose your real identity or even sell it on the dark web.
+Also remember to upgrade your system and software on a regular basis.
+The old programs are also more susceptible to hacking attempts, since they do not have any relevant security patches among others.
+When a hacker succeeds in stealing your data with the help of an outdated program, he/she can disclose your actual identity or even sell it in the dark web.

 9. Don’t overshare your data on social media